wroberts4/3dwinds/docs/source/usage.rst

   then only one value needs to be entered.
 * **displacement-data**: Name of binary file (32-bit float) containing pixels displacements; How far the pixels had to move in the y (positive is down) and x (positive is right) direction to get to their new position.
-  Wildcard ("*") syntax is accepted.
+  Wildcard ("*") syntax is accepted when past as a string.
 If not provided, reads every file ending in ".flo" where the script is ran
 * **j**: Row to run calculations on
 * **i**: Column to run calculations on
 * **no-save**:

   1. When not flagged (Default): saves data without printing to shell
   2. When flagged: prints data to shell without saving
+* **verbose**: Provides 4 levels of information to users:

+  1. ERROR (Default): The only thing printed to the shell will be errors (and potentially data).
+  2. WARNING: Additionally to the above, instances that may cause faulty data will be displayed.
+     Specified using **-v**
+  3. INFO: Additionally to the above, information about where data is read from and saved to will be displayed.
+     Specified using **-vv**
+  4. DEBUG: Additionally to the above, information about the program's progress will be displayed.
+     Specified using **-vvv**

 Additional information: